Lawyers Subscribe Here

 The court will often impose this peace bond just because the Crown asks for it.
 Evidence or proof is not needed.
 This is not a trivial matter.
 If you refuse to sign, you could be jailed for up to 12 months (or until you sign???)

-A peace bond or recognizance is a court order requiring the person to whom it is directed (defendant) to keep the peace and be of good behavior.
+A peace bond or recognizance is a court order requiring the person to whom it is directed (defendant) to keep the peace and be of good behaviour.

 In minor assault cases, the Crown might withdraw the charge upon the accused person entering a peace bond.